About the Library

 Vision

-To be a center for information and community, where people of all ages come to learn, discover, and connect.
+The Prescott Public Library is a center for information and community, where people of all ages learn, discover, and connect.

 Values